bazz1tv/japanese/videogames/wswan/FF2.md

 The Palamekiya emperor summoned demons from hell, and set out for world domination.

-To face this, the rebel army took a stand in Fin Kingdom but, the empire's all-out attack robbed them of their beloved castle.
+To face this, the rebel army took a stand in Fin Kingdom, but, they suffered the empire's all-out attack, and the castle was lost.

 They had to retreat to the frontier town of Altea.